 If you’ve got an annoying vehicle noise but aren’t up for buying one of these kits, find a shop that owns one.

-It’s a drag when you pull your ratchet and extension bar out of a tight spot only to discover that the socket is still stuck on the bolt head.
+1. Locking extension bars hold on to sockets: It’s a drag when you pull your ratchet and extension bar out of a tight spot only to discover that the socket is still stuck on the bolt head.
 That’ll never happen if you use locking extension bars (pictured).
 Pull back the locking ring, snap on a socket and let go.
 The socket is locked on and will always come out with the extension bar.

-I was leaning over the fender and elbow deep into a tune-up when an old pro suggested this tool.
+2. Save your back with a 20-inch extension bar: I was leaning over the fender and elbow deep into a tune-up when an old pro suggested this tool.
 “Saves your back,” he said as he handed me a 20-inch extension bar.
 Now I use it all the time.
 Just snap your socket onto the end and ratchet away-while standing.

-With engine compartments more crowded than ever, I find myself reaching for my flex sockets quite often.
+3. Flexible sockets get in tight places: With engine compartments more crowded than ever, I find myself reaching for my flex sockets quite often.
 They have a much shorter profile than an ordinary socket and universal joint combo.
 Yeah, they’re a bit pricey.
 But they let you remove and install bolts in really inaccessible places.

 Use the vacuum pump to test your vacuum-controlled sensors and motors.
 Or find a leaking vacuum line by plugging each one and applying vacuum.
 If it holds, it’s good.
 You can also use the gauge to find a vacuum leak.
 Just spray carb cleaner around the possible leak sites.
 The gauge will flutter if you spray a leaking area.
 Want to bleed your brakes yourself?
 Just attach the fluid transfer bottle and vinyl tubing to the pump.
 Next, use the refill adapters to keep the master cylinder filled while you suck brake fluid out of the bleeder screws.
 Keep pumping until you see fresh fluid.
 You can also use the pump to flush power-steering fluids.

-Old car batteries weigh a ton, and they’re always wedged in tight.
+Old car batteries weigh a tonne, and they’re always wedged in tight.
 The days of wrestling one out with your nice clean hands are over.
 Just open the jaws of this battery carrier, slap it over the battery, and lift up and out.
 Now you can carry the battery at your side and away from your clothes.
 Then use it to load in a new car battery.
 Your work’s done—and your shirt lives to see another day.

 You won’t need hex bolsters very often.
 But when you really need torque, they do the trick.
 (What’s a bolster, you say?
 It’s the place where the shank meets the handle.)
 Just slide a wrench down the screwdriver shaft and onto the bolster.
 Then push the screwdriver tip into the screw head and lean into it while you turn the screwdriver with the wrench.
 Your “lean-in” will keep the screwdriver bit seated in the head, while the wrench gives you added leverage.

 Air tools don’t come with hooks, and they don’t nest well in drawers.
-So plunk down 23 bucks on this locking air tool holder and your life will be complete.
+So plunk down some bucks on this locking air tool holder and your life will be complete.
 Having second thoughts about that neighbour you entrust with your house key when you’re away?
 Throw your bolt cutters in your suitcase and snap a padlock on the rack.
 There, it’s done.

 If you’ve ever had to change air hammer bits, you know what a pain it is to mess around with the spring retainer.
 Forget that.

 Many electrical connectors in late-model vehicles are locked together with plastic pins and slides.
 Going after them with needle-nose pliers can wreck those “locks.”
 But you can easily finesse them out with one of these picks.
 They’re also good for snatching O-rings and hors d’oeuvres.

 Grab hold of plug wires with pliers and you’ll for sure damage the boot.
-But the padded jaws on this spark plug boot pliers let you get a firm grip on the spark plug boot without tearing it.
+But the padded jaws on plug boot pliers let you get a firm grip on the spark plug boot without tearing it.
 Slide it onto the top portion of the boot near the wire and clamp down.
 That’ll apply force to the metal clip inside the boot.
 Then twist and pull.
 No more torn boots or wires.